 The ICC launched an investigation after Mr Annan presented it with a sealed dossier of suspects involved in the violence.
 He acted after the Kibaki-led government failed to establish a special tribunal to try the perpetrators of violence.

-Mr Kenyatta and Mr Ruto have portrayed their cases as foreign interference in Kenya's affairs, helping them to whip up nationalist sentiment as they campaigned for elections last year.
+Mr Kenyatta and Mr Ruto portrayed their cases as foreign interference in Kenya's affairs, helping them to whip up nationalist sentiment as they campaigned for elections last year.

 - Then-President Mwai Kibaki declared the winner of December 2007 elections - Raila Odinga cries foul